The Rich History of Watercress in Native American Culture

 Welcome sign at the New Mexico state line

-Secretary Deb Haaland made history when President Biden appointed her to serve as a cabinet secretary.
-She is a member of the Pueblo of Laguna and a 35th generation New Mexican.
+Deb Haaland made history when President Biden appointed her as Secretary of the Department of the Interior, an office in his cabinet.
+She is a member of the Pueblo of Laguna and a 35th-generation New Mexican.
 Since the DOI includes the Department of Indian Affairs, her appointment is fitting.

 Secretary Haaland’s story is fascinating in several ways-